-Ariana Grande ‘Dangerous Woman’ Tour: From Cat Ears To Bras And Mini Skirts
+Ariana Grande ‘Dangerous Woman Tour’: From Cat Ears To Bras And Mini Skirts

-Comparing the concert to the one she did in the same venue two years ago, the outlet explored how Ariana Grande proved to the world that she is more than a shadow of the singers that she is likened with using her talent as an artist and evolved into what we see now.
+Comparing the concert to the one she did in the same venue two years ago, the outlet explored how Ariana Grande proved to the world that she is more than a shadow of the singers that she is likened with, using her talent as an artist and evolved into what we see now.

 The outlet said that it was obvious that she had grown “from a former child star in transition (having launched her career with a role on the Nickelodeon series “Victorious”) into a self-assured R&B diva with the vocal chops to back up the confident swagger she brought to the stage on that opening number.”